List of Shameless (American TV series) characters: Margaret Gallagher

 Margaret "Peggy" Deborah Gallagher (Louise Fletcher), also known as "Grammy", is the mother of Frank and his brothers and the Gallagher family matriarch.
 She is largely responsible for Frank's bad parenting due to her negligence and abuse towards him as a child.
 She ran numerous meth labs and was sent to prison after causing a meth lab explosion that killed two college students.
 She debuts in season 1 when she is visited by her grandsons Lip and Ian.
 Peggy is happy to meet them before they inquire about their uncles, as they learned that one of them is Ian's biological father.
 In season 2, she is sent home from prison on a medical furlough after lying about her health and moves in with Frank and his kids.
 She bonds with the younger Gallaghers.
 Peggy seeks retaliation on a retired meth dealer who profited from her arrest.
 Despite her hostile nature to Frank, she is proud of him when she learns of his scams and tries her best to reach out to the Gallagher children by giving Fiona money and showering Carl and Debbie with gifts.
 She ignores Frank's attempts to reconcile with her and continues to mistreat him, causing Frank to briefly contemplate killing his mother in her sleep but changes his mind.
 Frank continues to assist her in her deteriorating health while trying to find ways to get rid of her.
 At the end of season 2, she is kicked out of the house by Fiona after Carl causes an explosion in a meth lab she built in the basement.
-Peggy sends money to her other sons while leaving Frank with nothing before she allows Sheila to euthanize her.
+Peggy sends money to her other sons while leaving Frank with nothing before she allows Sheila to euthanize her by sitting on her face on a pillow.
 She is cremated and her ashes are sent to Frank.